 With access to The Playhouse’s bar before the screening and no trailers or adverts, the theatre offers a charming environment and the chance to catch unique screenings.

-Gloucestershire’s newest independent cinema, as well as staging live theatre performances, The Barn Theatre in Cirencester has also began showing films on its big cinema screen, from October 2020.
+As well as staging live theatre performances, Gloucestershire’s newest independent cinema The Barn Theatre in Cirencester, also began showing films on its big cinema screen in October 2020.

-Bringing independent cinema to the Cotswolds, film fans can expect to watch an eclectic variety of films at The Barn Theatre, spanning blockbuster and family flicks.
+Bringing independent cinema to the Cotswolds, film fans can expect to watch an eclectic variety of films, spanning blockbuster and family flicks.

-Delayed due to the Cornovirus pandemic, while no official launch date has been confirmed, if the Bath sister venue is anything to go by, Cheltenham’s new boutique cinema is set to be one of the most plush cinemas in the south west.
+With the opening still delayed due to the Coronavirus pandemic and no official launch date confirmed, if the Bath sister venue is anything to go by, Cheltenham’s new boutique cinema is set to be one of the most plush cinemas in the south west.

-Inviting visitors to take their pick of deluxe love seats, candle-lit tables, and royal box seats, guests at The Regal can sit back and indulge in some escapist entertainment.
+The Regal Cinema invites visitors to take their pick of deluxe love seats, candle-lit tables, and royal box seats, so guests can sit back and indulge in some escapist entertainment.